Back Home Next

 Why are so many of your items going out of stock?

 I buy beads in small quantities, usually one mass (1200 beads).
 Since I don't carry a large amount of any style, they tend to run out quickly.
-Stocking small quantities of a large number of items increases the chance that my customers will find items they like (this is a common retail technique to keep sales high).
+Stocking small quantities of a large number of items increases the chance that my customers will find items they like (this is a common retail sales practice).
 As time passes and my business becomes more profitable, I will stock larger quantities and they won't run out so quickly.
 I frequently restock items, although sometimes they are no longer available.

 Can you send me a catalogue?